-Most customer issues are resolved on the front lines: with the service agents tasked with walking your clients through their queries and concerns.
-But what if an issue raised in a ticket in turn raises more questions?
+Most customer issues are resolved on the front lines: with the agents who walk customers through their queries and concerns.
+But what if an issue raised in a ticket raises even more questions?
 Particularly questions that need to be addressed by your development team?

-First, thank your super-engaged customer base for collaborating with you on making your products and services that much better.
-Everyone in the business is somehow responsible for customer service, even if they’re not the ones directly interacting with customers on a daily basis.
-Though your front-line teams are skilled, willing, and able to answer the everyday questions that arise, embedding the value of other teams and departments’ expertise is essential in shaping your customer experience landscape.
+First, thank your super-engaged customer base for helping you make products and deliver services that are that much better.
+Though these first line support teams are skilled, willing, and able to answer everyday questions, embedding the value of other teams and departments’ expertise is essential in shaping your customer experience.

-Sure, it can be difficult to know when and how to kick things up a notch, especially if you’re receiving feedback and inquiries day in, day out.
-The good news is that there are tips and tricks for integrating this workflow smoothly, taking it from your customer service pipeline to your development team.
-We promise we’re not just telling you what to do, either.
-We speak from experience, as all of these steps and processes are field tested and incorporated by our own development teams.
+Sure, it can be difficult to know when you’ve reached the escalation point, especially if you’re receiving feedback and inquiries day in, day out.
+The good news is that there are tips and tricks for integrating an escalation process smoothly, from your customer service pipeline to your development team.
+We promise we’re not just telling you what to do, either; all of these steps and processes are field tested and incorporated by our own development teams.

-So peek behind the curtain to learn how we at Zendesk approach the art of escalating tickets.
+Peek behind the curtain to learn how Zendesk approaches the art of escalating tickets.

 All good things come in threes.
 Especially lists.
-Conveniently, we’ve identified three distinct phases of ticket escalation:
+Conveniently, we’ve identified three distinct phases of the escalation process: